webfactor/laravel-backpack-instant-fields/README.md

 ## List view

-With this package your are also able to add an create button for the foreign CRUD entity in your list view of Backpack!
+With this package your are also able to add a create button for the foreign CRUD entity in your list view of Backpack!
 Just add the following line in your `EntityCrudController`:

 ```php
 <?php